 In addition to Statham, who plays one of the crook’s friends who are the closest thing to heroes in the movie, this was also the first film appearance for much of the rest of the cast, including Vinnie Jones.
 Previously famous as a football (soccer) player in the UK, he made a second career as an effective movie tough guy after his retirement.
 The most practical of the marijuana growers, meanwhile, is played by Steven Mackintosh.
 I spent the whole movie trying to figure out where I knew him from only to realize afterward that he plays Scrooge’s Nephew Fred in The Muppet Christmas Carol.
 Everyone in the movie is well cast, though it does I think have about four too many tough English guys with thick accents for most viewers to keep track of.

 It’s strange to say given its general mien, but Lock, Stock and Two Smoking Barrels has almost no actual blood in it.
 Lots and lots of people get shot, don’t me wrong, but it mostly refrains from actually showing it.
 Yet it doesn’t mind copious uses of the word “c**t” or one sequence of a guy getting beaten to death with a large dildo (though the actual beating, again, happens off-screen).
 The whole thing is shot in this interesting brownish, grainy filter that somehow seems to be the color of the East End in the 90s, or wherever this movie actually is supposed to be.
-I would end up annoyed if more movies look like this, and sometimes I am, but it works fine in this very specific instance.
+I would end up annoyed if more movies looked like this, and sometimes I am, but it works fine in this very specific instance.
 It also includes a lengthy soundtrack of extremely specific rock and pop hits that all work very well in their places.
 The guy losing at cards is scored to “I Want To Be Your Dog” by the Stooges, while a later gunfight is played to theme from Zorba The Greek, for reasons.

 Ritchie had made a short film called Hard Case, which attracted the attention of many finance folks as well as Sting, who both chipped in money and took the part of the card sharp’s father.
-After Lock, Stock made back twenty-something times its budget and became an international hit, he went on to direct the similar-but-higher-budget Snatch a few years later, eventually moving into big blockbusters like the Robert Downey, Jr. Sherlock Holmes (which wear Ritchie’s directorial touch on its sleeve) and even the Disney live-action remake of Aladdin (far less so).
+After Lock, Stock made back twenty-something times its budget and became an international hit, he went on to direct the similar-but-higher-budget Snatch a few years later, eventually moving into big blockbusters like the Robert Downey, Jr. Sherlock Holmes (which wears Ritchie’s directorial touch on its sleeve) and even the Disney live-action remake of Aladdin (far less so).
 In the meantime he was married to Madonna for eight years, and also directed her in the much-reviled Swept Away.
 Another Hollywood power player today who received his launch from Lock, Stock is Matthew Vaughn, a close friend of Ritchie who served as producer on his first several movies.
 Vaughn eventually went into directing himself, including several X-Men and Kingsmen movies (again, the latter clearly has at least some DNA from this movie).

 So Lock, Stock and Two Smoking Barrels is “important” in the sense of introducing the movie world to several new voices that would have big careers over the next few decades.
-As a movie, it works less in a plot sense and more in the sense of bringing you into a very specific world that most of us (and certainly none of us Americans) have no experience with.
+As a movie, it works less in a plot sense and more in the sense of bringing you into a very specific world that most of us (and certainly all of us Americans) have no experience with.
 By living entirely in that world, it gets away with (1) having no actual “good people” in the entire movie, and also with (2) the fact that I’m not sure that any female characters have any lines at all in the whole movie.
 Even if they’re not “heroes” like you might want, nearly everyone is somehow “likable,” and because Ritchie and his cast do such a good job modulating the tone that we can get lost in all of this.
 As Vinnie Jones tells the gang as he leaves for the final time, “It’s been emotional.”